mzskhan626/msac-lab6/exercise08.md

 13. Create a new file named `clothing.txt`

 14. Does the new untracked file show up in git diff?
+No it is not going to show up
         git diff

 15. Add and commit the new file